saboyle/LeavingCareWiki/Housing.md

 If you are between 18 and 25 you have the right to be supported by the council so contact your **Personal Adviser**

+**If you will be homeless on Christmas Day, contact your Personal Adviser and ask where there is a free lunch being provided in your area**

 If you don’t get support from the council these sites can help: